opefitoo/opefitoo.github.io/README.md

 3. Access the website at http://localhost:3001

+4. Access the Traefik dashboard at http://localhost:8080 (optional)

-4. To stop the server:
+5. To stop the server:
    ```bash
    docker-compose down
    ```